LordOffal/DungeonsAndDragons/Westmarches/NPCs/Tolly.md

 Then came the goblins.

-Boars came thundering through the underbrush, and suddenly all my walking turned to dodging. [[Kojiki Juun]] charged into the darkness and knocked one senseless. [[Thavaar]] — stars above — went green-glow berserk and hacked into their leader like a storm given form.
+Boars came thundering through the underbrush, and suddenly all my walking turned to dodging. [[Kojiki Juun]] charged into the darkness and knocked one senseless. [[Thavaari]] — stars above — went green-glow berserk and hacked into their leader like a storm given form.
 Xerxes just breathed fire like that was a perfectly normal thing to do before breakfast.

 One of the little [[Goblin dude|goblin bastards]] lunged at me.
 Missed, thank the trees.
 Maybe he thought I looked like easy prey — a harmless elf in farmer’s clothes.
 Joke’s on him: I _am_ easy prey.
 I just happened to be travelling with lunatics.